arsalanshahid98/Carla_Auto_braking_System/README.md

 4. Since I’m using python 3.11.11, I installed wheel file carla-0.10.0-cp311-cp311-win_amd64.whl.
 5. Following is how you install the wheel file: `pip install <wheel-file-name>.whl`  in my case it was `pip install carla-0.10.0-cp311-cp311-win_amd64.whl` .
 6. You can `pip list` and check the site packages and verify that Carla is there.

-Check if all the perquisites are correctly installed and working as they are supposed to be:</br>
+</br>Check if all the perquisites are correctly installed and working as they are supposed to be:</br>
-Open cmd.exe or powershell prompt through anaconda and type `python --version` , it should print your python version.</br>
+1. Open cmd.exe or powershell prompt through anaconda and type `python --version` , it should print your python version.</br>
-Open your jupyter lab and check your pytorch:
+2. Open your jupyter lab and check your pytorch:
 ```python
 #Import pytorch
 import torch